 - Notification of military service.
 The student (or an appropriate officer of the armed forces or official of the Department of Defense) must give oral or written notice of such service to the school as far in advance as is reasonable under the circumstances. - Notification of intent to return to school.
-The student must also give oral or written notice of his/her intent to return to the school within three years after the completion of the period of service.
+The student must also give oral or written notice of intent to return to the school within three years after the completion of the period of service.
 A student who is hospitalized or convalescing due to an illness or injury incurred or aggravated during the performance of service must notify the school within two years after the end of the period needed for recovery from the illness or injury.
 A student who fails to apply for readmission within these periods does not automatically forfeit eligibility for readmission, but is subject to the school's established leave of absence policy and general practices.

-The student will be readmitted into the next class or classes in the program beginning after he/she provides notice of intent to reenroll.
-The student will be readmitted under the same academic status in which he/she had when last attending the University.
+The student will be readmitted into the next class or classes in the program beginning after they provide notice of intent to reenroll.
+The student will be readmitted under the same academic status they had when last enrolled.